 - 1) University/College pages 4 & 5

-- Degree or HigherApprenticeship page 6
+- Degree or Higher

+Apprenticeship page 6

 - 3) Employment page 7

 - 4) Gap Year page 8

 A well written Personal Statement is vital for successful post 18 applications, be it to use to apply to university or to form the basis of a letter of application.
-There is advice for how to support your son/daughter with this on pages 9 to 11.
+There is advice for how to support at home with this on pages 9 to 11.